How To Use ADHD To Your Advantage and Your ADHD Superpower

 There are many singers with ADHD as well including Justin Timberlake, Adam Levine and Britney Spears.

 Athletes with ADHD –

 Final Thoughts –

-Not everyone has the same set of superpowers, but if you know that you have ADHD, or suspect that you do, consider what areas of life it may benefit.
-Take a look at the things you’re good at and you may be surprised at how many opportunities there are to use your ADHD brain and “superpowers” for good!
+Not everyone has the same set of superpowers, but if you know that you have ADHD, or suspect that you do, think about all the things you love to do and what you’re really good at.
+Take a look at those talents and you may be surprised at how many opportunities there are to use your ADHD brain and “superpowers” for good!

 As you can see, ADHD isn’t something to be ashamed of – it is a set of superpowers that can help us achieve great things!
 We are all born with different gifts and talents, and we should embrace them rather than trying to hide them.

-If you have struggled with ADHD in the past or are currently struggling, remember that it is a part of who you are.
+If you have struggled with ADHD in the past or are currently struggling, remember that it is a part of who you are and those traits make you unique and interesting.
 You can use your strengths to succeed at whatever you put your mind to!

-In conclusion, we should embrace our ADHD – it is a part of what makes us unique and special.
+In conclusion, we should embrace our ADHD – it is a part of what makes us special.
 We have many strengths that can help us achieve great things in life!